fieldtrip/website/workshop/madrid2019.md

 - 15:30-17:30	[Cluster-based statistical testing on resting state EEG](/workshop/madrid2019/tutorial_stats) (Hands-on)
 - 17:30-18:00 Wrap-up-the-day and testimonial evaluation

+## Download the data

+The data that will be used in the hands-on sessions in the workshop will be provided on a USB stick.
+You can also download the data from our [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/).

-## Installing FieldTrip and Tutorial preparation
+## Installing FieldTrip and setting up MATLAB

 For the hands-on sessions you have to start MATLAB.
 To ensure that everything runs smooth, we will work with a clean and well-tested version of FieldTrip that